movestore/spatial-limit/README.md

 moveStack in Movebank format

 ### Artefacts
+none.

 ### Parameters
-`Select attribute`: one attribute from the drop down list can be selected.
-All available attributes associated to the locations of the study are displayed.
+`thinoption`: A thinning option from the drop down list can be selected, but can also be adapted in the UI afterwards (options: no thinning, 1 location/hour, 1 location/day).

 ### Null or error handling
-**Data**: For use in further Apps the input data set is returned unmodified.
-Empty input will give an error.
+**Data**: If no area is selected or no tracks fall within the selected area, the full data set it returned.